Aim for safety. Safe storage. Safe children. Safe play.

 Why are these steps important?

 "It won't happen to us" is a common theme among children and accidental injuries such as gun shootings.
 However, the numbers tell a different story.
-In 2017, there were at least 26 children ages 0-11 in the state of Texas alone that were accidentally killed because a gun was not safely locked away.
-And there are many more children who have suffered severe injuries with life-changing results.

 We can't assume that a child doesn't know where the guns in the house are hidden or that they do not know how to operate one.
 Children are exposed to violence and guns through media and video games and it may be difficult for them to separate which one is real and which one is not.